 A central record of whistleblowing will be maintained by the Governing Body.
 This record will include, a summary of the concern raised, action taken and the resulting outcome.
 Senior staff or Governors who receive whistleblowing concerns must ensure the concern is recorded.

-Appendix A: Contact Details It is the usual expectation that an Employee will have endeavoured to raise the concern internally within St James' CE Primary School before referring the matter to an external organisation.
+Appendix A: Contact Details

+It is the usual expectation that an Employee will have endeavoured to raise the concern internally within the school before referring the matter to an external organisation.

 Internal